rrrutledge/talks/2019/OSCON/an-open-collaboration-maturity-model/outline.md

   * Show how the same concepts that give trepidation for a trip to Mars also apply to open collaboration.

 * Summary of the rest of the presentation.
-* This presentation explains how to guide people through this process.
+  * We'll discuss how to overcome those reservations.
-* The collaboration maturity model is like a map.
+  * A useful tool in charting this journey is the open collaboration maturity model.
+  * We'll review what is the model and how to use it in your open collaboration journey.

 ## Body